 - Thailand is the ideal place to take the family to in half term.
 With elephant camps in the north, a buzzing nightlife in Bangkok and plenty of sunshine on the east coast.

 - There is great visibility under the water for diving, although you will find some haze in the north from the slashing and burning of crops.
 Bangkok and the east coast make excellent holiday destinations at this time of year.

 - Welcome Songkran (Thai New Year) with water throwing competitions to relieve yourself from the high temperatures and humidity, across the country.
 Whale sharks can also be seen in Koh Tao and Koh Samui.

 - The temperature is slightly more pleasant than in April and you will experience some rain, particularly on the west coast.
 Bangkok is less crowded, and sightseeing is best done in the mornings and afternoons.

 - The hotels have some great offers at this time of year when you are likely to see short sharp showers.
 For the best beaches head to Koh Samui or Hua Hin.

 - Inland you will find lush and green landscapes from the monsoon rain.
 For school summer holidays, head to the east coast for the most guaranteed weather.

-- The monsoon is at its fullest in August throughout the country with the exception of Koh Samui and other east coast beaches.
+- The monsoon is at its fullest in August throughout the country except for Koh Samui and other east coast beaches.